malleshsr-73/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 It is good to remember that in React it is possible and worthwhile to write <em>console.log()</em> commands (which print to the console) within your code.

 Also keep in mind that **React component names must be capitalized**.
-If you try defining a component as follows
+If you try defining a component as follows:

 ```js
 const footer = () => {